 - SOSTE Finnish Federation for Social Affairs and Health

-administration, employment services, health services, human resources, local government services, medical centres, organizations, public services, social and welfare policy, social disadvantage, social security benefits, social services, social welfare
+administration, employment services, health services, human resources, local government services, medical centres, organizations, public services, social disadvantage, social security benefits, social services, social welfare, welfare policy

 This wide-ranging survey charted expert opinion on the welfare of Finnish citizens, and on the present state of welfare services.
 The respondents were managers or management groups of municipal social services offices, municipal health centres (primary health care), employment offices, local offices of the Social Insurance Institution of Finland (Kela), and chairs of municipal social services boards.